azoff/overscroll/README.md

         - The z-index applied to the thumb elements
     * `options.dragHold` `{Boolean: false}`
         - Locks onto the overscrolled element when dragging and doesn't let go when the mouse moves away from it.
+    * `options.ignoreSizing` `{Boolean: false}`
+        - Applies overscroll to the selected element even if it has no area to scroll

 ```javascript
 $(selector).removeOverscroll();